Funeral Planning Guide

 Benefits of Pre-Planning

 Between 70 and 75 decisions are made within the first 24-48 hours of death.
 It’s difficult to think rationally while making so many decisions within days of losing someone, pre-planning gives yourself, family and friends peace of mind.
-Pre-planning gives your loved ones direction of your wants and desires.
-It’s easy, anyone can do it, and you can change your mind at any time.
+Pre-planning gives your loved ones direction about your wants and desires.
+The process is easy, accessible, and you can change your mind at any time.

 Planning Your Own Funeral